Curbside Veterinary Care: Benefits for You and Your Pet

 • A veterinary assistant or veterinary technician comes to your car to retrieve your pet.

 • Your concerns and your pet’s medical history are reviewed.
-If you bring a written letter for the veterinary team, that can be a big help in conveying detailed information.
-If you do not bring a written list, the veterinary assistant may speak with you briefly at your car or may call you from inside the building for a more in-depth conversation.
+If you bring a written letter or send relevant videos to the veterinary team, they can help convey detailed information.
+If you do not bring any information, the veterinary assistant may speak with you briefly at your car or may call you from inside the building for a more in-depth conversation.

 • The veterinarian performs a thorough physical examination on your pet.
 Depending on how the appointment is scheduled, you may be asked to wait in your car during your pet’s visit, or you may be given a pick-up time later in the day so that you are free to leave the parking lot.